 1/2 tbsp Organic Alaria Flakes

 Optional adds: avocado, celery, lemon juice, red pepper flakes

-Begin by boiling water and cooking a pasta of your choice.
-We choose gemelli pasta made in Maine by Nomad Pasta Co.
+Begin by boiling water and cooking pasta of your choice.
+We chose gemelli pasta made in Maine by Nomad Pasta Co.

 Strain pasta and put into a large bowl.
 Open can of peas and tuna.
 Drain water out of all cans and immediately add to the bowl of hot pasta and stir well.
 Add parmesan cheese, salt and pepper, and olive oil to a large bowl.
 We used truffle infused olive oil which was *chef's kiss*, but any will do.Top pasta with Organic Alaria Flakes and serve.